zbunde/tutorials.gschool.it/source/ruby_basics.liquid.md

 Greetings

+1. Import and prioritize the stories
+1. Fork and clone the repo
+1. Start the story
+1. Make the spec fail
-1. The program asks a user for their name by printing the prompt "What is your name?".
+1. Write a program that asks a user for their name by printing the prompt "What is your name?".
-1. The program prints out the text "Hello [enteredName]!" where [enteredName] is replaced by the name entered above.
+1. Make the program print out the text "Hello [enteredName]!" where [enteredName] is replaced by the name entered above.
+1. Run the spec
+1. Commit and push
+1. Finish the story

 ## Homework